Physics MCQ Quiz - Objective Question with Answer for Physics - Download Free PDF

 Physics Question 3 Detailed Solution

-The correct answer is Both electrons and holes.
+The correct answer is Lemon Juice.

 Key Points